Madonna videography

 In 1990, Madonna released the video for the song "Vogue", showing the underground gay subculture dance routine called voguing, and the glamorous look of golden era Hollywood.
 She released her second video compilation, The Immaculate Collection (1990) to accompany the greatest hits album of the same name.
 She featured overtly sexual undertones with the videos of "Justify My Love" (1990) and "Erotica" (1992), which met with huge backlash.
-By this point, Madonna had sold between 3 to 4 million copies worldwide of her video releases.
+By this point, Madonna had sold between 3 and 4 million copies worldwide of her video releases.
 A toned down image of the singer appeared in the video for "Secret" from Bedtime Stories (1994).
 Inspired by paintings of Frida Kahlo and Remedios Varo, the music video of "Bedtime Story" is permanently displayed at the Museum of Modern Art in New York City.
-Madonna incorporated Asian culture on the videos of "Frozen" and "Nothing Really Matters" from her 1998 album Ray of Light.
+Madonna incorporated Asian culture in the videos of "Frozen" and "Nothing Really Matters" from her 1998 album Ray of Light.
 The video for its title track was a high-speed one, portraying Japanese people going through their daily lives, interspersed with Madonna in black denim dancing to the music.
 Most of her 1990s videos were released on The Video Collection 93:99.

 Madonna reinvented her image as a cowgirl on the videos for "Music" and "Don't Tell Me" from her eighth studio album, Music (2000).
-Violence and vandalism were the themes of subsequent few releases, "What It Feels Like for a Girl" (2001), "Die Another Day" (2002) and "American Life" (2003), the latter being pulled from release due to the Iraq war of 2003.
+Violence and vandalism were the themes of subsequent releases, "What It Feels Like for a Girl" (2001), "Die Another Day" (2002) and "American Life" (2003), the latter being pulled from release due to the Iraq war of 2003.
 "Hung Up", lead single from Confessions on a Dance Floor (2005) was a tribute to John Travolta and his movies.
-Madonna's recent videos for "Celebration" (2009), "Girl Gone Wild" (2012), and "Living for Love" (2015) were received favorably for paying homage to her past videos and a return to her dance roots.
+Madonna's videos for "Celebration" (2009), "Girl Gone Wild" (2012), and "Living for Love" (2015) were received favorably for paying homage to her past videos and a return to her dance roots.

+Madonna's music videos continued to garner commercial interest in the streaming and digital eras.
+In 2019, "Vogue" became Madonna's fourth music video to reach over 100 million views on YouTube across four different decades, following "Bitch I'm Madonna" (2015), "Hung Up" (2005) and "La Isla Bonita" (1987), making her the first female artist in history to achieve this feat within the streaming era.
+In April 2025, "La Isla Bonita", her most viewed music video on YouTube, surpassed 1 billion views.